 Direction

-If you haven't already done so, why not take the opportunity to try the famous Franconian wine?
-Goethe himself wrote: "No other wine will taste good to me, and I'm weary when my usual favourite potion fails me."
+Have you tried the famous Franconian wine?
+Goethe wrote: "No other wine will taste good to me, and I am weary when I am deprived of my favourite potion."